-- In one episode of Excel♥Saga, Il Palazzo justifies his decision not to include Excel on the current mission by showing her a Clip Show of all her mission failures from previous episodes.
+- Excel♡Saga: In one episode, Il Palazzo justifies his decision not to include Excel in the current mission by showing her a Clip Show of all her mission failures from previous episodes.

-> - The Avengers has done this a few times.
-The story "Lo!
+- The Avengers: The story "Lo!
 And There Shall Come an Accounting!" was about this.
-In the end, the money-counters let the super-heroes off the hook.
+In the end, the money counters let the superheroes off the hook.
 Who's going to rag on Captain America for saving them?

-> - Gateway by Frederik Pohl does this; In the "present", the hero is obscenely wealthy, plagued by guilt, and going through therapy with a computer-generated psychologist.
+- Heechee Saga by Frederik Pohl: In the "present", the hero is obscenely wealthy, plagued by guilt, and going through therapy with a computer-generated psychologist.
 Most of the actual plot of the book is in his explanations to the computer of where the wealth (and guilt) came from.

-> - The book Borders of Infinity by Lois McMaster Bujold is actually a thinly disguised short story collection, with an audit as framing device for the stories.
+- Vorkosigan Saga: Borders of Infinity by Lois McMaster Bujold is actually a thinly disguised short story collection, with an audit as a framing device for the stories.

-> - Night Court did this plot once.
+- Night Court did this plot once.

-> - The Star Trek: Deep Space Nine episode "Trials and Tribble-ations" is told via flashback as Sisko explains what happened to the Department of Temporal Investigations.
+- Star Trek: Deep Space Nine: "Trials and Tribble-ations" is told via flashback as Sisko explains what happened to the Department of Temporal Investigations.

 - "Yours Truly, Johnny Dollar": This radio drama used this as the show format.
 Each of Johnny's adventures was narrated as he went down the list filling out his expense report.

 - Bounty Hamster: In "The Trial", the final episode to be produced, Marion has to face a licensing tribunal when he's accused of conduct unbecoming his bounty hunter license.
 Cue Clip Show.
 (In the end, the tribunal does strip him of his license — and awards one to Cassie, having concluded that she's done more to earn one over the course of the series than Marion has.)